Jasmine Sandlas: Early life and background

-Jasmine Kaur Sandlas was born in 1985 in Jalandhar, Punjab, India, to a Punjabi Sikh Labana family.
+Jasmine Kaur Sandlas was born in 1985 in Ropar, Punjab, India, to a Punjabi Sikh Labana family.
 Her mother put her on stage to sing at an early age.
 During her school days she participated in many song competitions and then that was the time when she got influenced by many Punjabi folk singers.
 At the age of 12 or 13, she and her family migrated to California, where she was inspired by West Coast music.
 She was only 16 when she began writing songs.
+Around the same time, she discovered early 2000s hip-hop and pop artists like 50 Cent, Dr. Dre, Britney Spears, Outkast, Gwen Stefani and Nelly Furtado.

 Music career

-2008: Debut with The Diamond
+2007–2014: Debut with The Diamond, Gulabi and Bollywood

-Her first song, "Muskan", from her underground debut album The Diamond, released in 2008, written by Lalie Gill achieved great success worldwide.
+Her first song, "Muskan", released in 2007, from her underground debut album The Diamond, which was subsequently released in 2008, written by Lalie Gill, achieved great success worldwide.
 After the launch of the album, she started receiving recognition from the mainstream Punjabi music industry.

-2012: Gulabi

-In 2012, her album Gulabi was launched by Sony Music Company.
-She collaborated on the album with rapper Bohemia, who produced the album.
+In 2012, her debut studio album Gulabi was launched by Sony Music Company.
+She collaborated on the album with rapper Bohemia, who produced the album, and featured on the song "Adhi Rati", which was released as the lead single.
+The album was released on November 6, 2012.

-2014: Bollywood Debut

-Her Bollywood playback singing career began with the soundtrack of the film Kick, on which she sung the song called "Devil-Yaar Naa Miley" with Yo Yo Honey Singh, in 2014.
+Her Bollywood playback singing career began with the soundtrack of the film Kick, on which she sung the song "Yaar Naa Miley", with Yo Yo Honey Singh in 2014.

-2015-16: Further singles and Angels of Rock
+2015–16: Further singles in the film industry and Angels of Rock

 In 2015, Jasmine Sandlas released the single "Punjab De Javak".
-Jasmine sung two singles, "Ishq Da Sutta" and "Raat Jashan Di", for the movies One Night Stand and Zorawar, respectively.
+Jasmine sung two singles, "Ishq Da Sutta" and "Raat Jashan Di", for the film soundtracks of One Night Stand and Zorawar, respectively.

-Jasmine was also the part of the TV series, focusing on women-empowerment called Angels of Rock, by MTV India.
-Jasmine along with three other artists namely, Shalmali Kholgade, Akasa Singh, Anusha Mani biked from Mumbai to the Atarri border (travelling through Gujarat, Rajasthan, UP, Punjab along the way), covering places in rural as well as urban India.
+Jasmine was also the part of the TV series focusing on women-empowerment called Angels of Rock, by MTV India.
+Jasmine, along with three other artists namely, Shalmali Kholgade, Akasa Singh, Anusha Mani traveled from Mumbai to the Atarri border (travelling through Gujarat, Rajasthan, UP, Punjab along the way), covering places in rural as well as urban India.
 Along the way, they met some women who scripted their own success stories in varied fields and used their voice to speak up and discuss issues that urgently need attention.
-Each episode will ended with a song.
 The pilot episode premiered on 31 July 2016.

-2020: What's in a Name
+2017–2022: Successful singles, What's In A Name and debut EP

+Starting in 2017, she released a string of commercially successful singles with singer Garry Sandhu and producer Intense, including "Illegal Weapon" and "Laddu" in 2017, and "Sip Sip" in 2018.
+"Sip Sip" and "Illegal Weapon" went on to be remixed and used in the film soundtrack of the Bollywood movie, Street Dancer 3D (2020).

-In 2020, her third album What's in a Name was launched on Sandlas's own YouTube channel.
+In 2020, her third album, What's in a Name, was released on the day of her father's birthday.
 The album was produced by Intense and Hark.
 The illustration for the album cover was designed by Diksha and animation was designed by VFX Kalakaar.